 Applications for the APTLII 2014 program are now open.
-There is no application fee if you apply before January 1

 The UW-Madison Arabic, Persian, and Turkish Language Immersion Institute (APTLII) is an eight-week intensive summer language immersion program for undergraduates, graduate students, and professionals.
 Courses are offered for academic credit at the beginner, intermediate, and advanced levels (depending on sufficient enrollment).
 Outside of the classroom, students commit to using their target language at all times - in their shared living space on campus, at meals, and at co-curricular activities that combine to create a language immersion experience.